Smoked Yukon Gold Potato Salad

 - 4. Place the potatoes in an uncovered, shallow aluminum pan on the grill.
 Make sure that the wood chips are generating smoke, then close grill lid.
 Smoke the potatoes for about 7 to 10 minutes, until the potatoes have a smoky essence.
 Remove from the pan and cool.
 Once cool, dice the potatoes into 1-inch pieces.

 - 5. In a large bowl, toss the potatoes with the society garlic blossoms and the gribiche oil.
 Season with salt and pepper, then gently fold in the quail eggs.
 Serve warm, garnished with more garlic blossoms.

 4 to 5 half-cup portions

 South Western Potato Salad

-Canola oil is the healthiest vegetable oil.
+Canola oil is on of the healthiest vegetable oils.
 It has no trans fats and the lowest saturated fat level of any commonly used vegetable oil.
-It is high in monounsaturated fats and a good source of plant omega 3 fats.
+It is high in monounsaturated fats and a good source of plant-based omega-3 fats.
 Canola oil can be used in any recipe that calls for vegetable or cooking oil.